 Secondly, this blade was made by Weyersberg, one of the oldest sword makers in the world (known today as WKC).
 You can see a little crown peering at the junction of the hilt and blade, hiding the king’s face itself which is common on imported blades from this maker.
 The blade was then probably assembled and sold by Henraux in Paris.
 An armorer who had access to a Solingen depot.
-This briquet might then have been made during the tumultuous period of the early 19th century, when Prussia alternated between war and peace with France.

 The sabre is massive, and in great shape, very solid with patina but very little pitting.
 The scabbard is in good overall shape, missing the sewing at the back but still maintaining its shape perfectly. the is a little bit of a break around the chape which makes it unstable.
 This is not a major problem though, and it could be eventually repaired.